NymbusNode/wealth-assistant-genai/README.md

-# wealth-assistant-genai
+# Wealth Assistant GenAI Skeleton
-Mini Wealth Management Assistant built with FastAPI, HTMX, PostgreSQL (pgvector), and OpenAI GenAI for conversational portfolio insights
+See requirements and .env.template.
+Run `docker compose up -d` to start Postgres, then `python -m app.scripts.ingest_seed` to create tables and ingest docs.